 I was first introduced to stained glass work as a child.
 My cousin is a professional stained glass artist and my mother helped out some, also doing her own projects as a hobby.
 I have vivid memories of both of them hovering over tiny intricate designs of colored glass mosaics, fingertips dark from lead, smoke rising as they soldered each piece together.

-There are many tools and accessories used in the process of creating a beautiful stained glass art piece.
-From stained glass soldering tips to the solder used for stained glass art, I will briefly touch on those items but today we are talking about the best soldering iron for stained glass.
+There are many stained glass tools and accessories used in the process of creating a beautiful stained glass art piece.
+From stained glass soldering tips to the solder used for stained glass art, I will briefly touch on those items but today we are talking about the best soldering iron for stained glass but he.
 Over the years I have learned what makes soldering iron attributes are import for applying stained glass solder by watching my family and asking them about it.

 Their information was very informative when I was in the process of choosing my very own set of stained glass soldering irons.
 Whether you are a beginner or seasoned artist, I have rounded up a list of the best soldering irons for stained glass!